-FG is moving economy on path of prosperity – Onu - Nigeria Today
+FG Is Moving Economy On Path Of Prosperity – Onu - Nigeria Today

 “And this is where Science and Technology can play and is playing very important role.”

-According to him, the Federal Government has already prepared the ground for the economy to now take off.
+According to him, the Federal Government has already prepared the ground for.

 “We have done a number of things to prepare the grounds for Nigeria to take-off from a resource-based economy to a knowledge-based economy.